Marc S. Schneider, M.D.

 8. Resistance training, and IGF involvement in the maintenance of muscle mass during the aging process.
 Adamo ML, Farrar RP Ageing Res.
 Rev. 5, 310–331 (2006).
 Link

-9. Longevity and skeletal muscle mass: the role of IGF signalling, the sirtuins, dietary restriction and protein intake.
+9. Longevity and skeletal muscle mass: the role of IGF signaling, the sirtuins, dietary restriction, and protein intake.
 Sharples AP., Hughes, DC., Deane CS., Saini AS., Selman C., Stewart CE., Aging Cell 10 April, 2015 Link

 10. High-protein weight-loss diets: are they safe and do they work?
 A review of the experimental and epidemiologic data.Eisenstein J, Roberts SB, Dallal G, Saltzman E Nutr Rev. 2002 Jul; 60(7 Pt 1):189-200.
 Link

 11. Toxity of Methionine in Humans.
 Garlick, PJ., The Journal of Nutrition, June 2006 Link